The University of Wisconsin Press

 “Bud Jordahl was one of those insiders with know-how who helped giants like Gaylord Nelson to achieve so much as champions of environmental preservation.
 Apostle Islands National Lakeshore is just one shining example.”—Congressman David R. Obey

 “In detailing the intricacies and challenges of protecting the Apostle Islands, Environmental Politics and the Creation of a Dream makes clear that these difficulties are not isolated to particular places and times.
 To that end, Jordahl provides inspiration and guidance.
 While of particular interest to those interested in Wisconsin environmental history and politics, Jordahl's book reaches out to all visionaries concerned with the protection of the nation's natural resources.”

-Harold Jordahl (1926–2010) was professor of Urban and Regional Planning at the University of Wisconsin–Madison and former chair of the Wisconsin Natural Resources Board.
+Harold Jordahl (1926–2010) was a professor of Urban and Regional Planning at the University of Wisconsin–Madison and former chair of the Wisconsin Natural Resources Board.

-Annie Booth is associate professor in the Ecosystem Science and Management Program at the University of Northern British Columbia.
+Annie Booth is an associate professor in the Ecosystem Science and Management Program at the University of Northern British Columbia.